 A good research design draws an outcome that can be applied to a large set of people and is not limited to the sample size or the research group.

 What is research design?
-A good research helps you do a really good study that gives fair, trustworthy, and useful results.
+Good research helps you do a really good study that gives fair, trustworthy, and useful results.
 But it's also good to have a bit of wiggle room for changes.
-If you’re wondering how to conduct a research in just 5 mins, here's a breakdown and examples to work even better.
+If you’re wondering how to conduct research in 5 steps, here's a breakdown and examples to work even better.

 1. Consider Aims and Approaches